Operations Director - Project Management

 - What do you hope you will be doing in the next 5-10 years?

-- I’m fully focused on growing Mace’s healthcare sector offering.
+I’m fully focused on growing Mace’s healthcare sector offering.
 I really believe that we can be a disruptor in this market where there will be significant government investment over the next decade.
-As an emerging player, but with long-standing relationships and a track record in the delivery of large complex projects across a range of sectors we have the credentials, capability and capacity to truly offer the client an alternative high-quality service.
-With our integrated delivery approach drawing from the wider business across Consult, Develop, Construct and Operate engines, the scope of our expertise places us in a strong position to meet the wide-ranging challenges that our clients face, and work collaboratively to deliver their vision.
+With long-standing relationships and a track record in delivering large complex projects across a range of sectors, our people have the credentials, capability and capacity to deliver outstanding services for healthcare leaders and the communities they serve.

 - What might someone be surprised to know about you?